raspberrypilearning/sound-meter/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-In this step you will program the buttons on the micro:bit to be used to change the sound levels and adjust the sensitivity of the sound that could be considered too high for you.
+In this step you will program the buttons on the micro:bit to change the sound levels and adjust the sensitivity of the sound that could be considered too high for you.
 You will be able to increase and decrease the sound levels.
 You will be using a range of sound levels from 1-5.

 </div>
 <div>

 ![The microbit simulator displaying the sound level numbers when the `A` and `B` buttons are clicked.
 The `A` button decreases the levels while the `B` button increases the levels.](images/buttons-pressed-demo.gif){:width="300px"}

 </div>
 </div>